 The ACCOuNT Translational project is led by principal investigator Dr. Peter O’Donnell (University of Chicago) and site leads Drs.
 Kevin O’Leary (Northwestern University) and Edith Nutescu (University of Illinois at Chicago).
 Additionally, the ACCOuNT Translational project is supported by the Center for Personalized Therapeutics and other members of ACCOuNT.
-The specific aims of the Translational project are:
+There are three specific aims of the translational project.

-The goal of the ImPreSS Trial is to develop a model of implementing point-of-care pharmacogenomic decision support in the perioperative care setting.
+The goal of the ImPreSS Trial is to develop a model for implementing point-of-care pharmacogenomic decision support in the perioperative care setting.

 - Ut enim ad minim veniamq